 The workbook shall be accompanied by a short guidance document containing sufficient information to enable users to understand the scope of the information contained within the network capacity report.
-This will signpost the methodology and network development parts of the NDP, but not overlap.
+This will signpost the NDP Methodology and Network Development Report parts of the NDP, but not overlap.
 It may also explain how users can use any interactivity features included in the data workbook.

 Licence clause 25B.1 (b) requires the NDP to be published every two years.
-As part of the recommendations from this report, it is proposed that the network capacity element of the NDP is refreshed annually to maintain consistency with the annual publication of the LTDS.
+As part of the recommendations from this report, it is proposed that the Network Headroom Report element of the NDP is refreshed annually to maintain consistency with the annual publication of the LTDS.
 As both the NDP and LTDS are to provide an outlook for actual plans and delivery, an annual publication helps ensure information provided to stakeholders is as consistent and accurate as possible.